Creation of a holding company after company buyout: case study

 Should we create a holding company after a company buyout?
 Practical case, flows, reinvestment and tax points to monitor.

-Expert note: This article was written by our chartered accountancy firm.
+Holding tax advice in France | IS, participation exemptionExpert note: This article was written by our chartered accountancy firm.
 Information is current as of 2026.
 For a personalised review of your situation, contact us.

 Updated March 29, 2026 - Creating a holding company after a company buyout may seem counterintuitive.
 However, in certain cases, structuring after acquisition or reorganization of the group may be justified.
 The central point is to know whether the holding serves a real objective of steering, reinvestment, financing or transmission.

-Simplified practical case
+Simplified practical case#

 Let's imagine a manager who has bought an operating company, wishes to reinvest part of future flows, prepare other acquisitions and better organize ownership.
 The question is not just “can we create a holding company?” but “what arrangement is fiscally and legally coherent at this stage?”